Hex-Security/hex-nest/README.md

     - **Purpose**: Similar to the guard’s view but tailored for residents.
     - **Features**:
       - Form to request access for visitors, with additional personal notes or instructions.
+        - **Simplified Process**: The form should be concise, guiding the resident through a clear, step-by-step process to request access for a visitor or service provider.
+        - **Conditional Logic**: Include conditional logic that customizes the form based on the type of visit (e.g., single event, recurring, service delivery), reducing the number of fields and simplifying the process.
       - Modal to quickly add new vehicles or visitors during the request process.
+      - **Quick Add for Vehicles and Visitors**: Implement a feature to quickly add new vehicles or visitors that aren't in the system, including the option to save these details for future use.
+      - **Real-Time Updates**: Allow the form to provide real-time updates for expected wait times or confirmation from security personnel.
     - **Complexity**:
       - Ability for residents to set recurring access for regular visitors, with the system automatically adjusting permissions based on resident feedback.
       - Notifications to both resident and guard upon form submission and approval.